 GIRO D’ITALIA HISTORY

-Passo Pordoi was first featured in the Giro d’Italia in 1937 and since has appeared 39 times (most recently 2017 when Italy’s Diego Rosa was first over the pass).
-It has been the Cima Coppi (highest point of the Giro) 13 times (14 after the Giro passes over it May 24, Stage 16), more than any other pass in Giro history (Stelvio is second highest at 9).
+Passo Pordoi was first featured in the Giro d’Italia in 1937 and since has appeared 40 times (most recently 2022).
+It has been the Cima Coppi (highest point of the Giro) 14 times (15 after the Giro passes over it May 28, Stage 20), more than any other pass in Giro history (Stelvio is second highest at 9).

 “The Cima Coppi is the title given to the highest peak in the yearly running of the Giro d'Italia, one of cycling's Grand Tour races.
 The mountain that is given this title each year awards more mountains classification points to the first rider than any of the other categorized mountains in the race.